 3. . . .
 Which Makes Them Less Likely to Get Hit by a Car

 Consider this statistic: 80% of dogs killed in car accidents are unneutered males.
 Combine this with another fact: The leading cause of death for Jack Russells is being hit by a car.
 When you consider these facts, I'm sure you can see why having your Jack Russell neutered is a great idea.

 4. Neutered Dogs Are Less Likely to Die of Cancer

 In males, neutering can greatly reduce the risk of prostate and testicular cancer.
 In females, the risk of uterine and ovarian cancer is virtually eliminated.
 On average, dogs that are neutered live longer than dogs that aren't.

 5. Neutering Can Reduce Aggression Problems

 This is particularly noticeable in male Jack Russells.
-Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can get rid of or reduce problems such as biting and protectiveness over food and toys.
+Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can prevent or reduce problems such as biting and protectiveness over food and toys.